jakub-c/exercises-how-to-design-programs/README.md

 ![How to Design Programs book cover](https://htdp.org/htdp-2e-cover.gif)

+## Notes

+### Design recipe

+The book emphasizes a structured approach towards writing programs.
+It's a great alternative to the usual ad-hoc style seen in many places, this quote illustrates this really well:

+> All this sounds rather complex, and you might wonder why we don’t just muddle our way through, experimenting here and there, leaving well enough alone when the results look decent.
+This approach to programming, often dubbed “garage programming,” is common and succeeds on many occasions; sometimes it is the launching pad for a start-up company.
+Nevertheless, the start-up cannot sell the results of the “garage effort” because only the original programmers and their friends can use them. [source](https://htdp.org/2018-01-06/Book/part_one.html#%28part._ch~3ahtdp%29)

+#### The recipe

+1. Create a signature, a purpose statement and a stub of a function
+2. Write a function's template
+3. Write examples as test cases
+4. Code the body of the function
+5. Debug and refine

+It's a structured version of a TDD.

+---

 Special thanks to [bgusach/exercises-htdp2e](https://github.com/bgusach/exercises-htdp2e) for publishing the journey through the book.
 It helped when I got stuck on some exercises.